shweta-016/Federated-Transfer-Learning-for-EEG-based-Stress-Recognition/README.md

 The system processes EEG signals, extracts important features, and classifies stress levels into different categories such as stressed and not stressed using deep learning models.
 # Key Features
--EEG signal preprocessing and feature extraction -Stress classification using Deep Learning
+EEG signal preprocessing and feature extraction
+Stress classification using Deep Learning
--Federated Learning for privacy-preserving training -Transfer Learning for improved accuracy and faster training -Decentralized model training without sharing raw EEG data -Performance evaluation using Accuracy, Precision, Recall, and F1-score
+Federated Learning for privacy-preserving training Transfer Learning for improved accuracy and faster training Decentralized model training without sharing raw EEG data Performance evaluation using Accuracy, Precision, Recall, and F1-score